-3. You are required to make a non-refundable 20% deposit of the cost for the tour based on the number of clients and reservation made no later than 60 days before the tour date.
-And the balance no later than 30 days of the tour date.
+3. You are required to make a non-refundable 20% deposit of the cost for the tour based on the number of clients and reservation made Upon conformation of the tour.
+And the balance no later than 90 days of the tour date.